 Whether it’s restaurants, museums, parks, and more, try it all out this summer.

 organize your school stuff for next year

-Back to the productive activities this summer, take some time at the end of summer to organize your school stuff and get yourself together for the next school year.
+Back to the productive activities this summer, take some time at the end to organize your school stuff and get yourself together for the next school year.

-Organize your classes, buy your notebooks and textbooks, and do whatever else you need to prepare for your coming year of school.
+Organize your classes, but your notebooks and textbooks, and do whatever else you need to prepare for your coming year of school.

 declutter your phone

-One super commonly missed place to declutter is your technology.
+Another commonly missed place to de clutter is your technology.

 Whether it’s your phone or your computer, take some time to declutter all of your tech.
 This includes text messages, emails, contacts, photos, apps, and more.

 With your next school year around the corner, spend time making a vision board for what you want your life to look like in the coming months or years.

 You can make a digital vision board and get lost on Pinterest, or use magazines and other websites to make a paper vision board.